Background pattern

 • suicidal thoughts.

-Reporting of adverse effects
+Reporting of side effects

-5. Conservation of Primperan
+5. Storage of Primperan

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-6. Content of the packaging and additional information
+6. Contents of the pack and other information

-Appearance of the product and content of the packaging
+Appearance of the product and pack contents

 Other presentations:

-Primperan 1 mg/ml oral solution: Bottle with 200 ml
+Primperan 1 mg/ml Oral Solution: Bottle with 200 ml

 sanofi-aventis, S.A.